 If, like me, you want more fantasy/science fiction and less romance, Time Between Us may not be the best fit.* I also could not shake the feeling that, given the opening of the novel, Anna was a passive heroine.**

 Time Between Us is the book I wanted to read when I tried The Time Traveler’s Wife.
 Time Between Us is, in fact, the perfect book for readers who like the idea of time travel but don’t worry too much about the actual mechanics of it.***

 *For a more fantasy/science fiction-y time travel romance I’d recommend Hourglass by Myra McEntire which has a faster pace and much more explanation as to the time travel.
 It also gets bonus points for having the female lead do most of the traveling through time.
 Even while I was reading Time Between Us and enjoying it well enough, I couldn’t help but wonder if the difference between liking it and loving it would have been making Anna the time traveler instead of Bennett.

 **Like, fine she needs to try and get her great love to work out and get back the life she really did choose.
 But how bad was this safe life she had as of 2011?
 She’s okay with just waiting to see what happens and potentially obliterating the life she has had until that point?

 ***Bennett’s rules to deal with causality and the implications of his travel seemed very malleable to me.
 And I also like more explanations as to the why and how when time travel comes into play.

-Possible Pairings: Revolution by Jennifer Donnelly, Enchanted Ivy by Sarah Beth Durst, Clarity by Kim Harrington, Hourglass by Myra McEntire, The Statistical Probability of True Love at First Sight by Jennifer E. Smith, Shiver by Maggie Stiefvater, Extraordinary by Nancy Werlin
+Possible Pairings: Revolution by Jennifer Donnelly, Enchanted Ivy by Sarah Beth Durst, Clarity by Kim Harrington, Hourglass by Myra McEntire, The Statistical Probability of True Love at First Sight by Jennifer E. Smith, Shiver by Maggie Stiefvater, Pivot Point by Kasie West

 *This book was acquired for review from the publisher at BEA 2012*